-Japan Score, 76
+Japan Score: 78

-Incorporating atrocity prevention under the development policy of human security, Japan stresses the use of force as a last resort, the importance of consulting with regional organisations and obtaining consent for collective action, and generally prioritises the preventative aspects of R2P (such as good governance and functioning justice systems).
-Regardless, Japan is one of the regions strongest performers in terms of R2P implementation.
+Incorporating atrocity prevention under the development policy of human security, Japan stresses the use of force as a last resort, the importance of consulting with regional organisations and obtaining consent for collective action.
+Generally, Japan prioritises the preventive aspects of R2P (such as good governance and functioning justice systems).
+The widespread acceptance of the norm places Japan as one of the region's strongest performers in R2P implementation.